-Fortunately for you, the licensed family law attorneys with the Law Office of Bryan Fagan can help you out with a free of charge consultation here in our office.
-We offer these consultations six days a week where we can answer questions and provide you with direct feedback about your life and its circumstances.
-If you have questions about the topic of spousal maintenance and alimony after reading this blog post please pick up the phone and give us a call today.
+Fortunately for you, the licensed family law attorneys with the Law Office of Bryan Fagan can help you out with a free-of-charge consultation here in our office.
+We offer these consultations six days a week to answer questions and provide you with direct feedback about your life and its circumstances.
+If you have questions about the topic of spousal maintenance and alimony after reading this blog post, please pick up the phone and give us a call today.

 Texas and spousal maintenance: not exactly a match made in heaven

-While we're at it, let's define the actual term in Texas that we are going to use for the remainder of this blog post.
+While we're at it, let's define the actual term in Texas that we will use for the remainder of this blog post.
 What you may have heard from relatives or on television as "alimony" is referred to as "spousal maintenance" in Texas.
-I offer this not as a correction necessarily, although it may end up being one, as a way to have us focus our attention on the actual information that is relevant to your case.
-Remember you want to be able to focus on the things that stand to help you in your case.
+I offer this not as a correction necessarily, although it may end up being one, as a way to focus our attention on the essential information relevant to your case.
+Remember, you want to focus on the things that stand to help you in your case.
 Using incorrect terminology will not do this for you.

 Are you eligible for spousal maintenance?

 For you to be eligible to receive spousal maintenance, you and your spouse must have been married for at least ten years.
 The main exceptions to this rule have to do with your spouse having been convicted of a crime relating to family violence.
-Other exceptions relate to your inability to support yourself due to a physical or mental disability that is incapacitating or the inability to support yourself due to your needing to care for a child with a physical or mental disability of their own.
+Other exceptions relate to your inability to support yourself due to a physical or mental disability that hinders or the failure to keep yourself due to your needing to care for a child with a physical or psychological disability of their own.

 Will the court award you spousal maintenance?

-Your divorce will offer you the opportunity to be awarded community property that you could theoretically sell or income you could utilize immediately in order to live off of in order to meet your minimum reasonable needs and you are unable to earn an income sufficient to meet your minimum reasonable needs due to one of the above factors (disability of yourself, disability of a child, or the aforementioned ten year requirement of marriage).
+Your divorce will offer you the opportunity to be awarded community property that you could theoretically sell or income you could utilize immediately to live off of to meet your minimum reasonable needs.
+You cannot earn an income sufficient to meet your minimum practical needs due to one of the above factors (disability of yourself, disability of a child, or the aforementioned ten-year requirement of marriage).

 What are the most that you can be paid in spousal maintenance?

-Now that we have established what the qualifications are for receiving spousal maintenance, it would make sense to discuss what the limits to spousal maintenance awards can be. $5,000/month or 20% of the paying spouse’s average gross monthly income, whichever is less, would be the maximum amount of spousal maintenance that could be paid to you.
+Now that we have established the qualifications for receiving spousal maintenance, it would make sense to discuss the limits to spousal maintenance awards. $5,000/month or 20% of the paying spouse's average gross monthly income, whichever is less, would be the maximum amount of spousal maintenance that could be paid to you.
 The cap, in other words, is at $5,000 per month.

-When we are discussing income, we are talking about typical sources of income for a household- wages, tips, salary, bonuses, commissions, etc. It also includes retirement benefits, self-employment income and dividends from stocks and mutual funds.
-If you believe that you are eligible to receive spousal maintenance it will be crucial to your case that you be able to show a judge what your spouse earns in monthly income.
-If you cannot accurately prove what he or she earns you may be seriously undervaluing your claim for spousal maintenance.
+When discussing income, we are talking about typical sources of income for a household- wages, tips, salary, bonuses, commissions, etc. It also includes retirement benefits, self-employment income, and dividends from stocks and mutual funds.
+If you believe that you are eligible to receive spousal maintenance, it will be crucial to your case that you be able to show a judge what your spouse earns in monthly income.
+If you cannot accurately prove what they make, you may be seriously undervaluing your claim for spousal maintenance.

 What are the time limits that relate to awards of spousal maintenance?

-After your divorce has concluded you will see that there is a five-year maximum length of award for marriages that lasted at least ten years (but less than twenty), or if your spouse was convicted or received deferred adjudication for domestic violence.
-This would be the floor in terms of how long spousal maintenance can be awarded in a Texas divorce trial.
+After your divorce has concluded, you will see that there is a five-year maximum length of award for marriages that lasted at least ten years (but less than twenty) or if your spouse was convicted or received deferred adjudication for domestic violence.
+This would be the floor regarding how long spousal maintenance can be awarded in a Texas divorce trial.

-If your marriage lasted at least twenty years (but less than thirty) you would be eligible to receive seven years of spousal maintenance.
-Finally, if your marriage lasted at least thirty years you would be eligible for spousal maintenance awarding totaling ten years.
-If you are suffering from a disability that causes you to be unable to work and support yourself, or are caring for a child in that situation, then you have a chance to be awarded an indefinite and ongoing award of spousal maintenance.
+If your marriage lasted at least twenty years (but less than thirty), you would be eligible to receive seven years of spousal maintenance.
+Finally, if your marriage lasted at least thirty years, you would be eligible for spousal maintenance awarding totaling ten years.
+Suppose you have a disability that causes you to be unable to work and support yourself or are caring for a child in that situation.
+In that case, you have a chance to be awarded an indefinite and ongoing award of spousal maintenance.

 However, the judge will not be bending over backward to award you spousal maintenance for as long as possible.
-The judge will seek to limit the award of spousal maintenance to the shortest period possible that allows you to start to earn sufficient income to meet whatever your minimum reasonable needs are.
-Keep in mind that the exception to this rule persists if you are unable to care for yourself due to severe disability or your needing to care for a child with a severe disability.
+The judge will seek to limit the spousal maintenance award to the shortest period possible that allows you to start earning sufficient income to meet your minimum reasonable needs.
+Keep in mind that the exception to this rule persists if you cannot care for yourself due to severe disability or need to care for a child with a severe disability.

 Judges are human.
-I believe that a judge is more likely to award you spousal maintenance if you have a story that evokes feelings of pity from the judge.
-While you may not want to think of another person feeling sorry for you, if the judge feels bad for you then you have a better chance of being awarded spousal maintenance.
+A judge is more likely to award you spousal maintenance if you have a story that evokes feelings of pity from the judge.
+While you may not want to think of another person feeling sorry for you, you have a better chance of being awarded spousal maintenance if the judge feels bad for you.
 Another extremely relevant factor is whether or not your spouse is a high-income earner.
 If the judge sees that your spouse barely has any wiggle room in their budget, then your chances of being awarded spousal maintenance decrease even if your other circumstances justify this sort of award.

-What judges will often time do to not force a party into paying their ex-spouse maintenance after the divorce is to divide up the community estate in such a way that you are awarded a disproportionate share of the property.
+The judges will often time do not force a party into paying their ex-spouse maintenance after the divorce is to divide up the community estate so that you are awarded a disproportionate share of the property.
 In this way, you will have an opportunity to sell the property to create an income for yourself that will sustain you for some time after your divorce.
-This can happen especially in situations where you can work and just need time to find employment.
+This can happen, especially in situations where you can work and need time to find employment.

 What else can a judge consider when deciding whether to award spousal maintenance?

 If you are eligible to receive spousal maintenance, then the next question that needs to be asked by the judge is how long and how much maintenance will need to be paid.
-Factors like the length of your marriage and the income of each spouse are ones that we have already discussed.
-Other issues like your age, employment history, earning capacity and your physical health are also relevant considerations.
+Factors like the length of your marriage and each spouse's income are ones that we have already discussed.
+Other issues like age, employment history, earning capacity, and physical health are also relevant considerations.
 Your contributions as a homemaker are impactful as well.
 If you stayed home for twenty years and allowed your spouse to go out and earn a medical degree and establish a profitable medical practice, then you would likely be entitled to a substantial amount of spousal maintenance.

 You need to be able to work if you are physically able to do so

-How is it that you can overcome this presumption and ultimately, we awarded spousal maintenance?
-First, you must show that you have put forth a good faith effort to secure a job where you can earn sufficient income to provide for your basic needs.
-This does not mean that you can find a job that allows you to live the sort of lifestyle you are used to.
-We are talking about the basics- a place to live, food to eat, clothes to wear and transportation to and from work.
+How is it that you can overcome this presumption, and ultimately, we awarded spousal maintenance?
+First, you must show that you have put forth a reasonable faith effort to secure a job where you can earn sufficient income to provide for your basic needs.
+This does not mean that you can find a job that allows you to live the lifestyle you are used to.
+We are talking about the basics- a place to live, food to eat, clothes to wear, and transportation to and from work.